ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-03-01-integration-of-ai-in-pcb-design.md

 **Better Outputs**

 When designing PCB, the main thing that matters is the resulting product after such efforts put into the process.
 AI can produce better results once integrated with the PCB design.
-The resulting output would be better-functioning as a result of artificial intelligence’s integration.
+The resulting output would be better-functioning as a result of artificial intelligence's integration.

 **Reduction In Cost**

 Integrating AI can help in lessening the incurred costs.
 It can be highly beneficial for you.
 Since the AI works on its own, you would save labor cost, extra operational cost, and the cost of human expertise as well.

 Moreover, it is less likely for your designing process to go to waste after AI integration.
 It means that you are unlikely to redesign a PCB if you have already integrated AI.
-AI is built in a manner that doesn’t make mistakes.
+AI is built in a manner that doesn't make mistakes.
 So you will be safe from designing a PCB all over again.

 Thus, you will also be free from such types of costs.